sumukhbarve/monoduck/src/tapiduck/README.md

 - if there's an unexpected (uncaught) server error:
     - response shape: `{status: "error", message: string, code: number}`
     - HTTP status: 500 Internal Server Error
-    - the `code` defaults to 500, but is unrelated to the HTTP status
+    - the `code` defaults to 500, and is unrelated to the HTTP status
 - if Tapiduck can't zod-validate the request on the server, or the response on the client:
     - response shape: `{status: 'zodfail', where: 'server' | 'client', message: string }`
     - HTTP status: 400 Bad Request